Taekwondo 태권도Taekwondo Preschool

 Difficulty Level: Advanced Tutorial Available

-Downward Punch ( 내려지르기 naeryeo-jireugi ) is an advanced technique that is usually used to break a target (wooden boards, cement bricks, watermelons, etc) or to attack an opponent on the ground.
-The strike is executed by punching downward while lowering one's back.
+Downward Punch ( 내려지르기 naeryeo-jireugi ) is an intermediate level technique that is usually used to break an inanimate object (such as wooden boards, cement bricks, ice blocks, watermelons, etc) or to attack from above an opponent on the ground.
+The strike is performed by punching downward while lowering one's back.
+Strikes that go from high to low like hammer fists, downwards elbows, and stomp kicks see their force enhanced by gravity.
 Read more »

 Downward Punch ( 내려지르기 naeryeo-jireugi )